sujoyghoshal/Wather-App/README.md

 ## API

 The app utilizes the [WeatherAPI](https://www.weatherapi.com/) to fetch current weather data.
-The API endpoint used is:
+The API endpoint used is